Who can vote by post or proxy

 Postal and proxy vote applications

 You will need to print the relevant form to complete it.
-Then you can scan it and return it to us via email.
+Then you can scan or take a photo of it, and return it to us via email.